-A small group from the Oxford Democracy Café has stepped forward to support the City Council to hold Oxford's first ever citizens' assembly as part of its commitment to deliver this mandate.
+The Oxford Citizens' Assembly Network (OxCAN) grew out of the Oxford Democracy Café with the intention of supporting the City Council to hold Oxford's first ever citizens' assembly as part of its commitment to deliver this mandate.
+It is also keen to raise awareness about the role of citizens' assemblies more generally as an approach to doing democracy differently and promoting good practice.